QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 render();
 {% endhighlight %}

-On each interaction, we're re-creating all of our components and rendering.
+On each interaction, we're relying on D3's inherent idempotent rendering capabilities and re-creating all of our components on each render.
 Whilst this pattern (clearly!) has a number of disadvantages which we'll come on to, it does fulfill our requirement of fully re-rendering the chart from the model on every interaction.

-# Components all the way down
+## Components all the way down

 As we saw, the timeline was littered with GC pauses.
 Whilst there's not a lot you can do to directly control when GC happens, if it's happening a lot that's a hint you could be doing something more memory efficiently.